Harald-U/istio-on-minikube-handson/docs/exercise2.md

     You can see that the LoadBalancer now has an external IP address which identical to the internal (CLUSTER-IP) one.
 Thanks to the 'minikube tunnel' still running in the other session, this internal address is suddenly reachable from your workstation.

-3. Access the Bookinfo application:
+3. Access the Bookinfo application

+    The first two commands will determine the IP address and port required to access the application:

    ```
    export INGRESS_HOST=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}')